Ford cancels Mexico plant. Will create 700 U.S. jobs in 'vote of confidence' in Trump

 A big U-turn for Ford

-The news is a major U-turn for Ford.
-Last year, the company announced it would invest $1.6 billion in Mexico to transfer production of the Ford Focus from Michigan to Mexico to save costs.
+Last year, Ford announced it would invest $1.6 billion in Mexico to transfer production of the Ford Focus from Michigan to Mexico to save costs.
 Now the Focus will be built at an existing plant in Hermosillo, Mexico, and Ford will instead expand its plant in Michigan.

-"This is a vote of confidence" in Trump and the economy, said Fields.
-We are "encouraged by pro-growth policies, particularly reform around tax and regulatory policies."
+Trump threatened to slap a 35% tariff on Ford vehicles made in Mexico and sold in the U.S., although experts say it is not possible for Trump do that to a single U.S. company.

-Trump repeatedly slammed Ford on the campaign trail, claiming the company was moving good manufacturing jobs from the U.S. to Mexico.
-He vowed to slap a 35% tariff on Ford vehicles made in Mexico and sold in the U.S., although experts say it is not possible for Trump do that to a single U.S. company.
+The president-elect reiterated that threat again to GM Tuesday, tweeting, "Make in U.S.A. or pay big border tax!"

-"When that car comes back across the border into our country that now comes in free, we're gonna charge them a 35% tax," Trump told Fox in September.
-"And you know what's gonna happen, they're never going to leave."
+Ford's CEO tried to walk a delicate line on how much Trump influenced this major change in the company's plans.
+He praised Trump for his vows to cut taxes and scale back regulations on businesses, but stressed Ford's decision was "done independently" of the president.

 Related: Car sales: The party may be over